 Kurt Strauss, K. Strauss Homes.
-Certificate of Appropriateness for new construction of a singlefamily house and an application for modification of the front building setback line.
-Located at 312 NW 4th Avenue.
+Certificate of Appropriateness for new construction of a singlefamily house and an application for modification of the front and rear building setback line and the west side building setback line.
+Located in the 300 block of NW 4th Avenue.
 This building will be a non- contributing structure to the Pleasant Street Historic District.